MinMengbin/QSB-USB2Serial/README.md

 # How to solve the problem of not knowing the names of usb devices when multiple USB devices are plugged in the same computer?

-The easiest way is to
+The easiest way is using the device names from /dev folder.
+After plugging the USB adapters, it will automatically generate a serial name for it which you can find it under the /dev/serial/by-id shown as below

+          /dev/serial/by-id/usb-US_Digital_USB__-__QSB_81658-if00-port0

+I tried to write dev rules which was redundant, because every device had its own constant name as shown above.
+I also came accross some issues such as when i was appling dev rules.
+It did not work at the end.
+Below is some

-The solution is writing dev rules to assign names for individuals.
+Writing dev rules to assign names for individuals.
 As we know, every QSB-adapter has its own serial number, which you can find on the front part of the black adapter.
 For my case, I have two QSB0-adapters.
 One has the serial number of 81830, another one has the serial number of 81658.
 I will use this attribute (ATTRS{serial}) to assign names to this two adpaters.

 First, run udevadm to have a look at usb devices details